Chathuwa-67/Responsive-Calculator/README.md

-# Responsive-Calcilator
+# Responsive-calculator
-Responsive siple calculator with Light and Dark theme
+Responsive simple calculator with Light and Dark theme